adamyi/1Timer/README.md

 To begin with, visit the [App Store](https://itunes.apple.com/cn/app/1timer/id1273511199?l=en&mt=12) to download the newest release.
 The software is so easy to use that you will figure out how it works even without this tutorial and begin to fall in love with it.

 If you do feel the need to add your conference logo to the GUI of the app, or change the default sounds, feel free to download the source code and recompile it.
 You are more than welcomed to submit pull requests to this repo as well.

+### Development

+While you could develop with Xcode, you are also welcome to build the app with [Bazel](https://bazel.build/) (macos support is still in alpha testing, but it should be fun to play with).

 ### License